What Does it Take to Be a Payroll and Timekeeping Clerk?

 Mathematics: Using mathematics to solve problems.

-Is There Going to be Demand for Payroll and Timekeeping Clerks?
+Are There Job Opportunities for Payroll and Timekeeping Clerks?

-There were about 166,300 jobs for Payroll and Timekeeping Clerk in 2016 (in the United States).
+In the United States, there were 166,300 jobs for Payroll and Timekeeping Clerk in 2016.
 There is little to no growth in job opportunities for Payroll and Timekeeping Clerk.
 Due to new job openings and attrition, there will be an average of 16,100 job openings in this field each year.

 The states with the most job growth for Payroll & Timekeeping Clerk are Utah, Nevada, and Washington.
 Watch out if you plan on working in Maine, Vermont, or Delaware.
 These states have the worst job growth for this type of profession.